SuliacLEGUILLOU/valentine/README.md

 - Some documentations
 - Complete implementation for the JWT security (Key rotation, secondary token)
 - Output format based on request Accept header
+- Create macro helper to load session and database connection

 ### Current question